md-dehghan/child-health-bibliometrics-ml-pipeline/child-health-classifier/README.md

   (`1 = child-health relevant`, `0 = not relevant`)

 - `Pubs_df.csv`
-  Abstracts used to build abbreviation dictionaries

-- Full unlabeled corpus for prediction (e.g., all Scopus records)
+  Abstracts used to build abbreviation dictionaries and corpus for prediction

 ### **`data/interim/`**
 Generated automatically: